Key points at a glance

 If a mistake occurs during the registration process, such as a misclassification of an R&D expenditure, a business will need to request an amendment to correct it.

 Need more assistance navigating the R&D Tax Incentive?
 Nifty’s Specialists are here to help.
-Visit the Nifty Forms for more information.
+Visit the Nifty Grants for more information.